 If you so choose to visit Myanmar, I urge you to document yourself fully with regards to what is currently happening with the Rohingya Muslim minority.
 They are being persecuted and are fleeing the country in mass and it is for you to decide if you wish to visit and contribute to the country’s economy.
 Myanmar is a beautiful but very troubled country.

-That said, the best way to stay in shape while traveling is to combine it with your adventures.
+That said, the best way to stay in shape while visiting Myanmar is to combine it with your adventures.
 Whether you use it to explore local nature, see indigenous wildlife or experience nearby towns and villages, get out and see the country you’re visiting with active tours.

 See Burma by bike with a local cycling tour.
 Riding bicycles allows for quicker travel time, but it also provides a variety of health benefits, like increased cardiovascular health, joint mobility and muscle strength in addition to reducing both body fat and stress.